lex-rio/TableVanilla/README.md

 new TableVanilla(document.querySelector('#table-id'));
 ```

-## You can redefine data propertoes in options object
+## You can redefine data properties in options object

 ```JS
 import TableVanilla from './TableVanilla.js';